arabporr/Grapevine_Leaves_Classification_CNN/README.md

 ![My_model_loss](https://github.com/arabporr/Grapevine_Leaves_Classification_CNN/blob/2162b4dc8e896047749c0abaf9db3ee6e2273ecc/readme_images/My_model_train_loss.png)

 In the end, I tried to test the model with the unseen out-of-sample data to see whether the results were real or not [overfitting].
 For this test, we show the model 100 images [20 from each class] and check the predicted class with the real one.
-The result in the table below shows great work, and a good thing to be mentioned is due to the confusion matrix, the learning was not biased, which is very important in classification tasks.
+The result in the table below shows great work, and a good thing to be mentioned is <ins>due to the confusion matrix, the learning was not biased</ins>, which is very important in classification tasks.
 - Result table:

 ![My_model_res](https://github.com/arabporr/Grapevine_Leaves_Classification_CNN/blob/2162b4dc8e896047749c0abaf9db3ee6e2273ecc/readme_images/My_model_result.png)